jes-bro/comprobo_warmup/README.md

 # Introduction

-As part of a warmup to ROS2, we took on a series of mini-projects that allowed us to become familiar with ROS2's structure.
+As part of a warmup to ROS2, we took on a series of mini-projects that allowed us to become familiar with its structure.
 We also employed various algorithms to achieve the tasks, learning a lot along the way.

 # Table of Contents
 The mini-projects were as follows: